qnguyen3/chat-with-mlx/README.md

    is the *unified memory model*.
 Arrays in MLX live in shared memory.
    Operations on MLX arrays can be performed on any of the supported device types without transferring data.

+## Acknowledgement
+I would like to send my many thanks to:
+- The Apple Machine Learning Research team for the amazing MLX library.
+- LangChain and ChromaDB for such easy RAG Implementation
+- People from Nous, VinBigData and Qwen team that helped me during the implementation.